-Quick take: - React 19 (stable December 2024) ships five headline changes: the React Compiler (automatic memoisation), Actions (
+Quick take: React 19 (stable December 2024) ships five headline changes: the React Compiler (automatic memoisation), Actions (async form handling),

-useTransitionaccepts async functions, newuseActionStatehook),useOptimistic(optimistic UI updates), ref as a prop (no moreforwardRef), and theuse()hook (read Promises and Context inside render).
-React 19.1 (April 2025) adds the<Activity>component (keep subtrees mounted but hidden), stabilizesuseEffectEvent, and patches a server-side rendering XSS vulnerability.
-Runnpx react-codemod@latest react-19to automate most of the migration, steps is covered here.
+useOptimistic(optimistic UI updates), ref as a prop (no moreforwardRef), and theuse()hook.
+React 19.1 adds the<Activity>component and patches a server-rendering XSS bug.
+Runnpx react-codemod@latest react-19to automate most of the migration.

-React 19, released stable in December 2024, is the first major React version since v18 in March 2022.
+React 19 is the major version of Facebook's React library, stable since December 2024, that bundles a build-time compiler, first-class async form handling, and several new hooks into the core framework instead of leaving them to third-party libraries.
+It's the first major React version since v18 in March 2022.
 It adds five headline features: the React Compiler (automatic memoization at build time, eliminating most manual useMemo and useCallback), Actions (useTransition now accepts async functions directly, plus a new useActionState hook for form submissions), useOptimistic (show UI updates immediately before the server responds), ref as a regular prop (no more forwardRef wrapper required), and the use() hook (read Promises and Context inside render, even conditionally, unlike all other hooks).
 The migration path is: npm install react@19 react-dom@19, run npx react-codemod@latest react-19, update @types/react and @types/react-dom to v19, then check third-party library compatibility.
-The React Compiler is a separate Babel plugin, it doesn't ship automatically with the v19 package but can be enabled per-project.
+According to the React 19 release blog post, the React Compiler is a separate Babel plugin, it doesn't ship automatically with the v19 package but can be enabled per-project.

 React 19 is the first major release since React 18 in March 2022, and it ships features that've been in development ever since.
 This guide covers every significant change and shows you how to migrate.
-When we upgraded several production apps to React 19, the compiler alone removed roughly 30% of manual useMemo and useCallback calls.
+In a typical production upgrade, the compiler alone makes a large share of manual useMemo and useCallback calls redundant.
 If you're still on React 18, you'll want to start planning the upgrade now.

 What Is the React Compiler?